Growing Food in Containers

 With house blocks becoming smaller and homes becoming larger, the garden for many people looks much different to the gardens of the past.
 The garden may be a small backyard, a courtyard or an apartment balcony.
 Small areas do not mean that you need to miss out on the pleasures of growing your own food.
 There have been fantastic ranges small growing fruiting trees developed that are perfect for pots and small garden spaces.

+There are now a number of varieties of dwarf citrus trees that are extremely popular and ideally suited for pots and containers on balconies or courtyards.
+Lovely sweetly-scented blossoms with lots of full-size fruit produced over a long fruiting season.
 Dwarf growing Tahitian Limes are also perfect for pots and small garden areas.
 Limes are an excellent source of Vitamin C and are popular in Asian cooking, drinks, seafood dishes, chicken, meats, desserts, cakes, biscuits and marmalade.
 Now it is possible to grow your own limes at home, no matter what your garden looks like.

 There are also many varieties of dwarf deciduous fruiting trees such as Apples, Cherries, Nectarines, Peaches and Plums that will begin to arrive soon for planting during the winter months.
 These are excellent for growing fresh and healthy food at home in smaller spaces.